 - EHR product name and version

-- Submission option (WISHIN or direct to BioSense 2.0)
+- Submission option (direct to BioSense 2.0 or WISHIN)

-If you have questions concerning the registration process, please email eHealth@wisconsin.gov.
+If you have questions concerning the registration process or the technical onboarding process, please email eHealth@wisconsin.gov.